cpske/ISP/assignment/week15-individual.md

 * spelling mistakes
 * confusing navigation
-* non-intuitive behavior (app behaves differently from other similar apps in the same situation).
+* non-intuitive behavior (app behaves differently from what users would normally experience in a web app).

 ## Validation by Development Team

 **Promptly** review each issue.
-Apply a label to the issue:
+Apply a label to the issue (Github lets you add labels to issues).

-### Labels
+Use these labels:

 * **bug** - if you confirm its a bug that hasn't been reported before.
 * **duplicate** - the issue duplicates another issue.
-Add a comment like "See #18" or "Duplicates #18" to the issue, and close it.
+Add a comment like "Duplicates #18" to the issue, and close it.
 * **question** - request for more information is needed, because the problem isn't clear or you can't reproduce it.
 Add **bug**, **duplicate**, or **not a bug** label when you understand the issue.
 * **not a bug** - if you can't reproduce it, or conclude that its not a bug.
 You should explain *why* its not a bug in your comment closing the issue.